tidoust/fetch-filecache-for-crawling/README.md

 On top of usual `fetch` options, the following optional parameters can be passed to `fetch` in the `options` parameter to change default behavior:

 - `cacheFolder`: the name of the cache folder to use.
-By default, the code caches all files in a folder named `cache`.
+By default, the code caches all files in a folder named `.cache`.
 - `resetCache`: set to `true` to empty the cache folder when the application starts.
 Defaults to `false`.
 Note that the cache folder will only be reset once, regardless of whether the parameter is set to `true` in subsequent calls to `fetch`.
 - `avoidNetworkRequests`: set to `true` to consider that responses in the cache folder are always valid when they exist.
 Defaults to `false`, which means that the method will send a conditional HTTP request to check whether the response in the cache is still valid.
 - `logToConsole`: set to `true` to output progress messages to the console.
 Defaults to `false`.
 All messages start with the ID of the request to be able to distinguish between them.